rhodyrstats/git_github_cats/git_github_cats_notes.md

  - many GUIs exist (Rstudio, Github for windows,Git GUI)
  - But CLI is quicker and easier to implement in most cases.
  - now for some of the basics
+8. git clone URL
+ - First two commands are the basic workflow, next set are for managing your repositories
+ - clone, does just that, makes an exact copy of another repository
+ - Useful if you want to work on someone elses repo (code, manuscript, etc)
+ - can be local, on network drive, or via remote URL (think Github)
+9. git remote -v
+ - remote URL can be URLs, other repos on networked filesytem etc.
+ - -v lists those that have been set
+ - this is the location from which you clone or where you submit and or get recent changes.
+ - the remote is usually the master repository (ie where everyone submits there changes)
 6. git add filename.txt
  - After some edits have been made, git will know that a file has changed since the last commit (more later)
  - These are now "untracked files"